josephwright/josephwright.github.io/_posts/2013-03-12-xetex-0-9999-moving-to-harfbuzz-and-lots-of-other-goodies.md

 ---
-title: 'XeTeX 0.9999: Moving to HarfBuzz (and lots of other goodies)'
+title: XeTeX 0.9999: Moving to HarfBuzz (and lots of other goodies)
 layout: post
 permalink: /2013/03/12/xetex-0-9999-moving-to-harfbuzz-and-lots-of-other-goodies/
 categories: